 Is napping a no-no?
 It turns out that napping is actually good for your health.

 First, we know sleep is essential for health.
 According to the Centers for Disease Control and Prevention (CDC), as many as 70 million American adults suffer from sleep disturbances.
 That’s a big deal, not only for the sleep-deprived individuals, but for society at large.

 Sleep deprivation is associated with injuries, chronic diseases, mental illnesses, poor quality of life and well-being, increased health care costs, and lost work.
 Sleep problems are critically under-addressed contributors to some chronic conditions, including obesity and depression.

 But it turns out that the science of sleep is complicated.
 What does sleep do for us?
 Some recent research suggests that sleep clears the brain of neurotoxic waste products.
 Other research focuses on how much we need at what ages, and whether it’s better to sleep in one long stretch or in phases, like most other mammals.

 “Fortunately, sleep doesn’t charge interest on the unpaid balance, or even demand a one-for-one repayment.
 It may take some work, but you can repay even a chronic, longstanding sleep debt,” wrote Harvard medical staff in a 2007 newsletter.

 Yet more recent research (with mice) suggests that prolonged sleep deprivation may actually result in brain damage that can’t be repaired through “makeup sleep.”

-A few weeks ago, the Boston Globe published a wonderful infographic on napping that delivers pretty much everything you need to know to about the whys and how-tos of napping.
-Check it out.
+The Boston Globe published a wonderful infographic on napping that delivers pretty much everything you need to know to about the whys and how-tos of napping.
+Check it out!